 How about you break the mould, go against the flow and make or do something entirely different this Christmas?
 You might start a new tradition?
 Inject a little adventure and diversity into this special time.

-Before throwing out the green and gold decos and introducing black and silver, gauge if it will ruffle some feathers and just upset people, or if it will accepted by your crew.
+Before throwing out the green and gold deco’s and introducing black and silver, gauge if it will ruffle some feathers and just upset people, or if it will be accepted by your crew.

 Different flavours and diversity, whether that be in foods or practices, are often introduced when a new person joins the family, like a new husband or wife.
 Some family members may have a hard time changing the way things are done, and this can cause a lot of tension.

 Be mindful to respect both sides and remember a change can be a good thing, especially in tough times that many to us have gone through this year.

 Don’t let gift-giving create stress

 Strangely, gift-giving can be super stressful.
-It’s supposed to be fun, but regardless of whether you’re a teen or a granny, when money comes into play, things can start to feel a bit too much.
+It’s supposed to be fun, but regardless of what your financial position is, when money comes into play, things can start to feel a bit too much.

-If you’ve actually hit hard times during Covid lockdowns and even lost your job, it’s important to remember that no one expects you have the type of money that a full-time working adult does to buy gifts, so don’t put that sort of pressure on yourself!
-Likewise, if mum or dad lost their job this year or got divorced, money can be tight, and nanna is on a pension, so don’t guilt them into spending their last cent just because you want the latest iphone.
+If you’ve actually hit hard times during Covid lockdowns and even lost your job, it’s important to remember that no one expects you have the type of money that some full-time worker does to buy gifts, so don’t put that sort of pressure on yourself!
+Likewise, if mum or dad lost their job this year or got divorced, money can be tight, and Grandma is on a pension, so don’t guilt them into spending their last cent just because you want the latest gadget.
 Instead, remember Christmas is about banding together, having a laugh and knowing how important family really is.
 We think this is appreciated more now than ever before because of the iso times many of us have been through.

 Remember, you may not be the only one in your family with budget challenges.
 So why not Kris Kringle it, or just have a realistic limit spend for each gift?
-Reducing the potential of feeling burdened this Chrissy goes a long way to refocusing on the simple gift of appreciating one another’s company.
+Reducing the potential of feeling burdened this Festival season goes a long way to refocusing on the simple gift of really appreciating one another’s company.

-Buying a goat for a family in need in a developing nation by donating money to a reputable aid organisation, has definitely grown in popularity lately.
-Making a decision as a family unit to remember those who are in more need than ourselves can also help bring any hype or angst at this time down to reality.
+Buying a goat for a family in need in a developing nation by donating money to a reputable aid organisation, has grown in popularity lately.
+Deciding as a family unit to remember those who are in more need than ourselves can also help bring any hype or angst at this time down to reality.
 Getting real and just being thankful for each other’s company is really the best present you can give.
 We really can appreciate that more than ever now!

 Remember no family is perfect, and no family has perfect Christmas celebrations each year.
-So make a call to set a standard that will hopefully rub off on the rest of your family.
+So, make a call to set a standard that will hopefully rub off on the rest of your family.
 Enjoy being together this year, even if that’s still virtually for some of us depending where you are in the World.
 Patience, love and understanding can go a long way to curbing any argument that might try and steal your jingle bell joy!